bengtmartensson/IrpTransmogrifier/README.md

       Usage: analyze [options] durations in microseconds, or pronto hex.
         Options:
           -a, --all
             List all decoder outcomes, instead of only the one with lowest weight.
             Default: false
+          -b, --bit-usage
+            Create bit usage report.
+(Not with --all)
+            Default: false
           -c, --chop
             Chop input sequence into several using threshold given as argument.
           -C, --clean
             Output the cleaned sequence(s).
             Default: false
+          -d, --decoder
+            Use only the decoders matching argument (regular expression, or prefix).
+Use the argument "list" to list the available decoders.
           --describe
             Print a possibly longer documentation for the present command.
           -R, --dump-repeatfinder
             Print the result of the repeatfinder.
+            Default: false
+          --eliminate-vars
+            Eliminate variables in output form
             Default: false
           -e, --extent
             Output the last gap as an extent.